Complex Movement Disorders

 What Are Complex Movement Disorders?

 Complex movement disorders describe any combination of atypical movements that interfere with a person’s desired movements.
-Kids who have complex movement disorders might experience too much or too little movement, or they might have coordination problems.
+Persons with complex movement disorders might experience too much or too little movement, or they might have coordination problems.

 Types of Complex Movement Disorders